10 min read

 The Benefit of Protein Powder

 For one, convenience.
-Compared with frying up eggs and bacon, adding a scoop of protein powder to a smoothie is far less work and much more heart healthy.
-Secondly, if you’re an athlete or extremely active your protein intake needs to increase for two reasons: to sustain muscle growth and prevent muscle/tissue damage - even with your three meals a day, you may still fall short.
-That’s why supplementing your smoothies, bliss balls, yoghurts, overnight oats, pancakes etc with a quality protein powder is a great way to meet that protein threshold.
+Compared with frying up eggs and bacon, adding a scoop of protein powder to a smoothie is far less work and more heart-healthy.
+Secondly, if you’re an athlete or extremely active your protein intake needs to increase for two reasons: to sustain muscle growth and prevent muscle/tissue damage—even with your three meals a day, you may still fall short.
+That’s why supplementing your smoothies, bliss balls, yogurts, overnight oats, pancakes, etc. with a quality protein powder is a great way to meet that protein threshold.

-Our Clean Lean Protein has a whopping 21g of protein per serve, making it superior to most plant based protein powders.
+Clean Lean Protein has a whopping 19-20 grams of protein per serving, making it superior to most plant-based protein powders.
 It uses the highest quality pea protein isolate which is incredibly rich in protein and is one of the few ‘clean label’ vegetable proteins that’s free of nasties.

 - Cintineo, H. P., Arent, M. A., Antonio, J., & Arent, S. M. (2018).
 Effects of Protein Supplementation on Performance and Recovery in Resistance and Endurance Training.
 Frontiers in nutrition, 5, 83. https://doi.org/10.3389/fnut.2018.00083